 Windows 11/10 will not inform you before installing or downloading updates.
 It will download them in the background and install and rest your computer when you are not using it.
 For the last few weeks, I was trying to see if there was any way to make Windows 11/10 inform you before downloading or installing Windows Updates.

 There is no option to turn off Windows Updates using the Control Panel or Settings app in Windows 11/10, as there used to be with earlier versions of Windows.
 But there is a workaround to disable or turn off Windows Update in Windows 11/10.

-But what I wanted was for Windows 10 to inform me that updates were available.
-So I made a few changes to my Windows 10 Pro settings and checked if the new operating system would inform me before downloading updates in the background.
+But what I wanted to be was for Windows 11/10 to inform me that updates were available.
+So I made a few changes to my Windows 11 Pro settings and checked if the new operating system would inform me before downloading updates in the background.
 What I tried appears to work.

 Using Group Policy

 If your Windows 11/10 version ships with Group Policy, open Run box, type gpedit.msc and hit Enter to open the Local Group Policy Editor, and navigate to the following setting:

 Computer Configuration > Administrative Templates > Windows Components > Windows Update

 Double-click on Configure Automatic Updates to open its configuration box.
 Select Enabled, and then from the available Options, from the drop-down menu, select Notify for download and notify for install.
 Click on Apply and Exit.
 Restart your computer.